GhostWrench/quantcompare/README.md

-Head to Head Comparison and Benchmark of JS Physical Quantities Libraries
+Head to Head Comparison of JS Physical Quantities Libraries
 ================================================================================

+The following is a head to head comparison of the features, ergonomics and speed of the (apparent) top 5 JavaScript unit conversion / physical quantities / dimensionally consistent math packages.

 Full Disclosure
 --------------------------------------------------------------------------------